 3. Co-Debtor Stay: Under certain circumstances, collections against a co-signer or guarantor of "consumer debt" are also stopped, by the "Co-Debtor Stay" of Section 1301 of the Bankruptcy Code.

 Chapter 11 offers all of the advantages of a Chapter 13 (except for the co-debtor stay), with the addition of being able to extend the repayment term for student loans for up to 20 or 30 years, instead of the maximum of 5 that Chapter 13 offers.
 It also lets people who can't qualify for a Chapter 13 because of the amount of their debt to protect themselves from student loan creditors.
-As of May 2020, a Chapter 13 debtor can't have more than $419,275 in unsecured debt, or more than $1,257,850 in secured debt (the numbers change every few years).
+As of January 2024, a Chapter 13 debtor can't have more than $2,750,000 in debt (the numbers change every few years).
 What are the disadvantages?
 Cost, for one.
 The legal fees for a typical individual Chapter 11 case are much higher than for a Chapter 13.
-The filing fee alone is $1,717, instead of the $310 Chapter 13 fee.
+The filing fee alone is $1,738, instead of the $313 Chapter 13 fee.
 And the confirmation requirements, including creditor voting and the Absolute Priority Rule, can be problematic.
 Nevertheless, I have dealt with some very large student loans in individual Chapter 11 cases, and they can be a valuable tool in appropriate cases.

 If you are facing student loan problems, please call us.
 We can figure out a path forward for you.